Eksity/RandomProjects/README.md

 # README
-Just a folder full of single-file "projects", usually solutions to problems found by googling "python exercises".
+Just a folder full of single-file python "projects", usually solutions to problems found by googling "python exercises".